 Part 1: Storing important information

-First, I’m assuming you are storing subscription transactions information in MySQL table – or similar.
+First, We are assuming you are storing subscription transaction information in MySQL tables – or similar.
 So every time you receive a new subscription, get a payment on it, or something changes in its status – cancellation, expiry, failure to charge etc – we will have an entry in that table.

 Since you are logging all events to the subscription, this table will get bigger as time passes.